Power!:

 Show Mr. Wince your notes after you have completed the entire lesson.

-Helpful Lessons can help you better understand different aspects of the Fight for Justice in America.
+These Lessons can help you better understand different aspects of the concept we are studying.